jcummings2/pyoctree/README.md

 Based on [1], which is clearly derived from [2].
 Consulted tutorial at [3], which has example source code at [4].

+Developed and tested on 64-bit Linux with Python 2.7.3 and 3.3.0

 [1] https://code.google.com/p/pynastran/source/browse/trunk/pyNastran/general/octree.py?r=949